maxim/blogue/README.md

 [![Build Status](https://api.travis-ci.org/maxim/blogue.png)](https://travis-ci.org/maxim/blogue)

-Blogue is the static page blog that is also a rails engine.
-It means that you get all of rails, yet your blog is static.
-Best of both worlds.
+Blogue is a rails model for static blog posts, wrapped in an engine.
+It means that you can have blog posts as static files (kind of like views) inside your rails app, and hook up posts like any other resource.

 ## What you get